mcramm/mcramm.github.io/_drafts/om-comparison.markdown

 ---

 In my [last post](http://mcramm.com/2014/01/26/react-intro.html) I built a simple text manipulation widget with [React](http://facebook.github.io/react/).
+I recommend reading through that post first, before this one.
 As promised, I\'ve built the same widget in [Om](), a Clojurescript library that sits on top of React.